In Honor of

 NYC Subway (Candid)

 My old home town L.A. has changed tremendously since Frank’s time.
-They have more people living in tents and under tarps than many American cities have population.
+They have more people living in tents and under tarps than many little American cities have population.

 In the shadow of City Hall – Homeless tent encampment Los Angeles 2015